CTCycle/FAIRS-roulette-agent/README.md

 ## 1. Project Overview
 FAIRS is a research project dedicated to predicting upcoming outcomes in online roulette through a Deep Q-Network (DQN) agent.
 Instead of relying solely on immediate, isolated results, FAIRS utilizes sequences of past roulette spins, incorporating a perceptive field of historical outcomes as input.
 This approach allows the model to detect temporal patterns that might influence future events.
 Additionally, random number generation can be used to simulate a genuinely unpredictable game environment, mirroring the behavior of a real roulette wheel.

-During training, the DQN agent learns to identify patterns within these sequences and to select the actions associated with the highest Q-scores—signals of potentially more rewarding decisions.
+During training, the DQN agent learns to identify patterns within these sequences, and to select the actions associated with the highest Q-scores—signals of potentially more rewarding decisions.
 In doing so, FAIRS adapts sequence modeling techniques to the inherently random and structured nature of roulette outcomes, aiming to refine predictive accuracy in an environment defined by uncertainty.

 ## 2. FAIRSnet model
 FAIRSnet is a custom neural network architecture tailored for time series forecasting in roulette prediction.
 It combines dense layers, frequency-based embeddings, and dual Q-Networks to capture sequential dependencies.
 The model takes a perceived field of historical outcomes as input, passing these sequences through a frequency-based embedding layer.
 While roulette outcomes are theoretically random, some online platforms may use algorithms that exhibit patterns or slight autoregressive tendencies.
 The architecture employs multiple dense layers with ReLU activation to learn relationships between past states and actions with the highest expected rewards.
 It is trained on a dataset built from past experiences, using reinforcement learning to optimize decision-making through DQN policy.
 The Q-Network head predicts Q-values that represents the confidence level for each possible outcome (suggested action).
 The model is trained using the Mean Squared Error (MSE) loss function, while tracking the Mean Absolute Percentage Error (MAPE) as a key metric.